Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 FOREIGN FUNDS AND PROGRAMS

-German Academic Exchange Service (DAAD) is a self-governing organization of higher educational institutions in Germany.
-As of 2011, DAAD brings together 236 German participating universities and 124 student organizations and is an intermediary in organizing the foreign cultural policy, as well as the policy of higher education and science in Germany.
-DAAD has 14 foreign offices and 51 information centers around the world and provides about 60,000 scholarships per year.
-The main areas of activity of DAAD:
+German Academic Exchange Service (DAAD) is a self-governing organization of higher education institutions in Germany.
+As of 2011, the DAAD unites 236 German member universities and 124 student organizations and is an intermediary in organizing foreign cultural policy, as well as higher education and science policy in Germany.
+DAAD has 14 foreign offices and 51 information centers around the world and issues approximately 60,000 scholarships per year.
+DAAD's main areas of activity:

-2. Support for the German elite for education and scientific work in universities and research centers abroad - Scholarships for Germans;
+2. Support for the German elite for studying and scientific work in universities and research centers abroad - Scholarships for Germans;

 3. Internationalization of German universities in order to increase the interest of foreign students and scientists in studying and scientific work in Germany;

-4. Support for German studies and the German language - the awakening of interest in the German language and culture of Germany in the world academic exchange;
+4. Support for German studies and the German language - awakening interest in the German language and German culture in global academic exchange;

 5. Cooperation in the field of education with developing countries.